 - workplace and equipment safety requirements

+- drawings and specifications

 - portable power tools

 - hand tools and equipment

-- materials relevant to construction process

-- materials handling

-- measurement relative to construction process
+- materials relative to wall and floor tiling

-- drawings and specifications

-- fixing and fasteners consistent with construction requirements
+- fixing and fasteners consistent with wall and floor tiling requirements

-- workplace communication
+- workplace communications

-- Quality Assurance
+- · materials handling

+- measurement relative to wall and floor tiling

 - work safely to instructions

-- interpret drawings

 - use power tools and hand tools

 - handle material

 - select material

-- measure relative to processes
+- measure relative to the process

 - communicate effectively

-- construction materials relevant to proposed construction - hand and power tools appropriate to construction processes - plant and equipment appropriate to construction processes - suitable work area appropriate to proposed activity
+- general construction materials relevant to wall and floor tiling preparation activities - hand and power tools appropriate to wall and floor tiling processes - plant and equipment appropriate to wall and floor tiling processes - suitable work area appropriate to wall and floor tiling activities

-Competency should be assessed while work is being done under direct supervision with regular checks, but may include some autonomy when working as part of a team.
+Competency shall be assessed while work is undertaken under direct supervision with regular checks, but may include some autonomy when working as part of a team.

-Competency in this unit should be determined concurrently, based on integrated project work.
+Competency in this unit may be determined concurrently, based on integrated project work.